 The Bingham’s oldest son, Clint Bingham, is general manager around here at Bingham Family Vineyards and Farm.
 He has a lovely wife, Alexis, who does a wide assortment of work on the farm.

 The Bingham’s oldest daughter, Jessica, along with her husband, Tyler Oswald, also work managing one of vineyards.
 Tyler and Jessica have three children, Olivia and Jason, and Piper.
 They are currently putting in a vineyard of their own.

 The Bingham’s second oldest son, Kyle, is vineyard manager.
 Kyle oversees our grape harvesting operation and is married to Gracie.

 Clint, Tyler, and Kyle have all helped some of the other new and existing growers put in more acres of grapes by doing custom work such as putting in drip irrigation systems, planting grape plants, and putting in t-posts for trellises.

-Blake Bingham is working for Bingham Family Vineyards and Farm in all areas, but he is especially working with the irrigation systems which is a quite important task considering the dryness of the last two years.
+Blake Bingham is working for Bingham Family Vineyards and Farm in all areas, but he is especially working with the irrigation systems which is a quite important task considering the dryness of the last few years.

 Daniel Bingham is going to Texas Tech University and studying viticulture and enology.
 He spends his spring breaks and any other free days working on the farm.
 He is also playing his viola in the Tech Symphony Orchestra, but plays his harmonica when the family kicks out the fiddle music.

 Savannah is attending Texas Tech University and studying violin performance.
 She loves classical music, but can also play a mean Orange Blossom Special when the time is right.

 Their other children including Emilee, Nathan, Sierra, and Brianna who study music on stringed instruments and the piano.
 They also like to play on their tennis team.